Academy Juvenile Award: Stolen O'Brien award

-"For all those people who have lost or misplaced something that was dear to them, as I have, never give up the dream of searching – never let go of the hope that you'll find it because after all these many years, at last, my Oscar has been returned to me."

-Lost Mills award
+Stolen Mills award

 Hayley Mills was in California filming a television series in the late 1980s.
 When she returned home to London, her Oscar was gone.
 As Mills was the last person to win a miniature Oscar, she was told the mold had been broken and a new one could not be made.
 In 2022, Academy president David Rubin surprised Mills with a full sized replacement Oscar statuette.